-Notice that in verse 10, Paul made the stunning statement that the Aeons actually learn of the mystery of Christ through God's chosen people.37 This is in harmony with what Peter said concerning angels; to wit, that the angels, being ignorant of our life in Christ, are very curious about it:
+Notice that in verse 10, Paul made the stunning statement that the Aeons actually learn of the mystery of Christ through God's chosen people.38 This is in harmony with what Peter said concerning angels, to wit, that the angels, being ignorant of our life in Christ, are very curious about it:

 12b.
-[The prophets prophesied of] things which have now been reported to you by those who preach the gospel to you by the holy Spirit sent from heaven, into which things the angels long to look.
+[The prophets prophesied of] which things have now been reported to you by those who preach the Gospel to you by the holy Spirit sent from heaven, into which things angels long to look.

 It is a remarkable concept, that those who walk in the life of God are living revelations of the Son to heavenly beings as well as to people on earth!
-Nevertheless, it is a doctrine that Paul was sure of, and he repeated in his letter to the saints at Colossae:
+Nevertheless, it is a doctrine that Paul was sure of, and he repeated it in his letter to the saints at Colossae:

-- 25. I was made a servant of God by a divine commission, given to me for you, to fulfill the word of God, - 26. the mystery hidden from the Aeons and from generations of man, but now revealed to His saints, - 27. by whom God has willed to make known among the Gentiles what is the richness of the glory of this mystery, which is Christ in you, the hope of glory.
+- 25. I was made a minister by the commission of God, which was given to me for you, to fulfill the word of God, - 26. the mystery that was hidden from the Aeons and from generations of man, but now is revealed to His saints, - 27. by whom God has willed to make known among the Gentiles what is the richness of the glory of this mystery, which is Christ in you, the hope of glory.

 So, even the creatures of heaven were kept in the dark about the Son until "the fullness of time", when the Father shared His life with men and revealed His Son.
-This must be why Paul made the arresting statement that the Son (here called "God") was seen by angels only when humans saw him; that is, when the Son took on a visible, earthly body:
+This must be why Paul made the arresting statement that the Son (here called "God") was seen by angels only when humans saw him, that is, when the Son took on a visible, earthly body: